 While those two examples were deliberate terrorist attacks, pedestrians face danger from drivers who are intoxicated, distracted, or unfit to drive.
 In the 2017 crash of a pickup truck into Mardi Gras revelers in New Orleans, the driver was alleged to have a blood-alcohol level well above the legal limit.
 In 2003, an 86-year-old man drove through a farmers market in Santa Monica, CA, killing ten people and injuring 63.
 Restricting vehicles from spaces with a high concentration of pedestrian activity, especially those with regular patterns of pedestrian activity, reduces the risk of an accidental tragedy, as well as the attractiveness of these areas as soft targets for terrorist attacks.

-Hudson-Bergen Light Rail Planning Supported a Hudson Place Pedestrian Plaza
+The Planning Process for Hudson-Bergen Light Rail Recommended a Hudson Place Pedestrian Plaza

 The 1996 Final Environmental Impact Statement (EIS) for the Hudson-Bergen Light Rail called for the new light rail system to “traverse a curve connecting the south end of River Street with the east end of Observer Highway”.
 This curve contains Hudson Street and Hudson Place, and the EIS also called for a “pedestrian plaza on the south side of Hudson Place”.
 The EIS also specified “River Street between Newark Street and Hudson Place would be closed to all traffic.
 This entire section of the street would be reconstructed including the sidewalks (i.e., building face to building face) to accommodate the LRT guideway, passenger platforms, and protective canopies.
 The passenger platforms at this stop would be an extension of the sidewalks…The pedestrian areas of the LRT stop and contiguous sidewalks would be integrated with an expanded pedestrian plaza surrounding the Hoboken Land and Improvement Company Building that ties into the Ferry Plaza.”
 “The integration of the passenger platforms and sidewalks would create a new focus on pedestrian activity and provide additional space for the outdoor restaurants located on the west side of River Street.
 The new pedestrian orientation of this block would allow a more leisurely appreciation of the buildings in this part of the district.”